 For each 25% foreign shareholder listed in Part II, enter the shareholder's reference ID number, if required.
 A reference ID number is required only in cases where no U.S. identifying number was entered for the shareholder on the preceding line (line 1b(1), 2b(1), 3b(1), or 4b(1)).
 However, filers are permitted to enter both an EIN and a reference ID number.
-If applicable, enter the reference ID number (defined below) you have assigned to the 25% foreign shareholder.
+If applicable, enter the reference ID number (defined later) you have assigned to the 25% foreign shareholder.

 A reference ID number is a number established by or on behalf of the reporting corporation identified in Part I that is assigned to 25% foreign shareholders and/or related foreign parties with respect to which Form 5472 reporting is required.
 These numbers are used to uniquely identify the 25% foreign shareholder or related foreign party in order to keep track of such foreign person from tax year to tax year.
-The reference ID number must meet the requirements set forth below.
+The reference ID number must meet the requirements set forth, later.

 Because reference ID numbers are established by or on behalf of the reporting corporation filing Form 5472, there is no need to apply to the IRS to request a reference ID number or for permission to use these numbers.